qsb-dev/quantum-space-buddies/README.md

 Quantum Space Buddies (QSB) is a multiplayer mod for Outer Wilds.
 The mod uses the OWML mod loader and customized UNET code (internally referred to as QNet or QuantumUNET) for networking.

-## License

-Parts of QuantumUNET Copyright (C) 2015-2019 Unity Technologies

-Copyright (C) 2020 Henry Pointer (_nebula / misternebula), Aleksander Waage (AmazingAlek), Ricardo Lopes (Raicuparta)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 <!-- TOC -->

 - [FAQs](#frequently-asked-questions)